urilivshits/pageinference/.user/context.md

   - Persists user preference between sessions
   - Dynamically updates the chat list when filter is toggled
   - Shows appropriate empty states when no matching chats are found
+  - Enabled by default for better domain-focused experience
   - References: popup.js, popup.html, styles.css

 ## Resolved Bugs